abiy006/React-Redux/README1.md

 $var3_sus_wat = $To1 + '-aaa-001'
 $var4_sus_wat = $To1 + '-aaa-002'

-(Get-Content -path "frontend\src\UCRUD\pages\UcrudXDetailPage.js" -Raw) -replace "THIS IS THE END OF PAYMENT ELSE IF STATEMENT","THIS IS THE END OF PAYMENT ELSE IF STATEMENT`n`n// THIS IS THE BEGINING OF $To4 ELSE IF STATEMENT else if (
+(Get-Content -path "frontend\src\UCRUD\pages\UcrudXDetailPage.js" -Raw) -replace "THIS IS THE END OF STUDENT_DETAIL ELSE IF STATEMENT","THIS IS THE END OF STUDENT_DETAIL ELSE IF STATEMENT`n`n// THIS IS THE BEGINING OF $To4 ELSE IF STATEMENT else if (
     id === '$var3_sus_wat' ||
     id === '$var4_sus_wat'